 | OSHA: Crowd Management Safety Guidelines for Retailers (PDF) | Staffing plan, training rehearsal, and emergency coordination actions. | Document context from extraction: 2023-10-24, accessed April 8, 2026. | Useful procedural baseline; sector context differs by event type. |

-| NPSA: Vehicle Security Barriers at Event Venues | Flow-sensitive barrier planning, density pivot logic, and VSB caveats. | Published/updated context: September 15, 2025, accessed April 8, 2026. | Security-flow interaction source. |
+| NPSA: Vehicle Security Barriers at Event Venues | Flow-rate caveats (82 to 66 people/min/m in constrained conditions), density pivot logic, and VSB caveats. | Published/updated context: September 15, 2025, accessed May 17, 2026. | Security-flow interaction source. |

-| HSE: Stage barriers | Stage barrier geometry, trapping-point avoidance, and pressure-zone controls. | Last updated October 12, 2024, accessed April 8, 2026. | Front-of-stage operational guidance source. |
+| HSE: Stage barriers | Stage barrier geometry, trapping-point avoidance, and pressure-zone controls. | Rechecked June 7, 2026; page confirms multiple-barrier escape arrangements should be agreed with local and fire authorities. | Front-of-stage operational guidance source. |

-| ADA 2010 Standards: Accessible Routes (Section 403) | Accessible route width and passing-space baseline values. | 2010 standard text, accessed April 8, 2026. | Accessibility baseline; final obligations depend on jurisdiction/use. |
+| ADA 2010 Standards: Accessible Routes (Section 403) | Accessible route width, slope/cross-slope limits, and turning-space baseline values. | 2010 standard text, accessed May 17, 2026. | Accessibility baseline; final obligations depend on jurisdiction/use. |

-| OSHA 29 CFR 1910.36: Design and construction for exit routes | Minimum exit-route width baseline and obstruction rule. | Regulation text, accessed April 8, 2026. | Workplace baseline; local event/venue code can be stricter. |
+| OSHA 29 CFR 1910.36: Design and construction for exit routes | Minimum exit-route width baseline and obstruction rule. | Regulation text rechecked June 7, 2026; at least two remote exit routes are required except allowed single-route cases. | Workplace baseline; local event/venue code can be stricter. |

 | SGSA SG01: Safe standing in seated areas (PDF) | Reference crowd-density and barrier load values in Green Guide context. | Supplementary Guidance 01 (July 2022), accessed April 8, 2026. | Sports-ground context; verify applicability for non-sports events. |